freakboy3742/pyxero/README.md

 certificate which is issued by Xero.
 Partner OAuth tokens still have a 30 minute expiry, but can be swapped for a new token at any time.

-When you `register your partner application with Xero`_, you'll have a **Consumer Key**, **Consumer Secret**, **RSA Key**, and **Client Certificate**.
+When you [register your partner application with Xero](http://developer.xero.com/api-overview/partner-applications/), you'll have a
+**Consumer Key**, **Consumer Secret**, **RSA Key**, and **Client Certificate**.
 All four elements are required.